Control analysis and synthesis for general control-affine systems: Control–affine dynamics with state–dependent and time-varying input matrix

 Let $v_i(u,x^0,y_i)$ is defined as in Proposition~\ref{pro:min-norm-solutions}, we define the synthesis maps

 Motivated by~\eqref{eq:global-uniform-bound}, we introduce the feasibility coercivity ball

 Under the non-emptiness assumption on $\cF(C_i)$, and if $\cS_i$ acts as a self-map on $\cF(y_i)$, namely

-we can prove the existence and uniqueness of fixed points for $\cS_i$ in $\cF(y_i)$, which follow from the Caccioppoli fixed-point theorem~\cite[Theorem~2.4]{almezel2014topics}, since iterates of $\cS_i$ exhibit factorial decay due to its Volterra–type structure. \begin{remark} When $B(t,x)\equiv B(t)$, it is sufficient to require that $\cS_i$ acts as a self-map on $\cF(C_i)$. \end{remark}
+we can prove the existence and uniqueness of fixed points for $\cS_i$ in $\cF(y_i)$, which follow from the Caccioppoli fixed-point theorem~\cite[Theorem~2.3]{almezel2014topics}, since iterates of $\cS_i$ exhibit factorial decay due to its Volterra–type structure.

 The proof of the following result is given in Section~\ref{ss:abstract-fixed-point}.

 \begin{theorem} Fix $i\in\{1,2\}$.
 Assume that $\cF(C_i)\neq\emptyset$.
 Then there exists a summable positive sequence $(\varrho_m)_{m\ge1}$ with $\varrho_m:= (K_i)^m/m!$ such that